grafana/metrictank/docs/config.md

 get-targets-concurrency = 20
 # default limit for tagdb query results, can be overridden with query parameter "limit"
 tagdb-default-limit = 100
-# ratio of peer responses after which speculation is used.
+# ratio of peer responses after which speculative querying (aka spec-exec) is used.
 Set to 1 to disable.
 speculation-threshold = 1
 ```